Ckola99/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 ## 0x06.
-C - More pointers, arrays and strings
+C - More pointers, arrays and strings.

-# Mandatory Tasks
+# Mandatory Tasks.

 0. strcat - Write a function that concatenates two strings.